Research output per year

 Jules has a broad professional experience at a high level.
 Originally Fashion and Textile Design trained at undergraduate level, working as a Creative Director for a plc, design consultant for Agatha Ruiz de la Prada, Paris and Madrid.
 She has worked as a fashion and product designer and as trend director for Loewe S.A.
 Madrid for eleven years, as well as working as a fashion photographer for catwalk photography and in fashion forecasting and trends with International Textiles.
-As a designer, I worked with design companies such as Fitch, Pentagram, David Davies and Stuart Baron.
+As a designer, Jules has worked with design companies such as Fitch, Pentagram, Davies Baron among others.

-During this time at night I worked in theatre in Lighting and actor in the Gielgud Theatre working with directors such as Nuria Espert, and was follow spot at London Collesium with ENO.
+In the evening Jules worked in theatre in Lighting and actor in the Gielgud Theatre working with directors such as Nuria Espert, and as follow spot at London Collesium with ENO.
 Working in theatre inspired more study, and a career in post production followed as a 3D Character Animator and 2D Compositor for the film industry, Cinesite, Framestore working as an animator creating the fist VFX for BBC Science for BBC2 television series, as character animator for Jim Henson's Creature Shop for film, front end animation for computer games companies such as Psygnosis and compositor at Cinesite Europe, in UK, USA making 10 feature films and finally as CG Supervisor in character animation for a children's series for Halmark Entertainment in Berlin.

 Postgraduate supervision is a keen interest and can supervise students from my research interests which are broad.
 Keywords are here: